AdobeDocs/workfront.en/help/classic/reports-and-dashboards/reports/creating-and-managing-reports/send-report-preview-sandbox-environment.md

 You can set up Report Delivery options in any Adobe Workfront test environment.

 <!--
-For information about the Workfront test environments, see the "Workfront Testing Environments" section.
+<p data-mc-conditions="QuicksilverOrClassic.Draft mode">For information about the Workfront test environments, see the "Workfront Testing Environments" section.</p>
 -->

 While the test environments are meant to function as close as possible to your production environment, some functionality differs from your production environment.